 Disappearing corn: Making tortillas without the main ingredientSeptember 30, 2019

 Climate change makes growing corn in parts of Central America near impossible.
-So these farmers are turning to a new/old grain to get by.
+So these farmers are turning to a new/old grain and making tortillas without the main ingredient.

 For family farmers in Nicaragua, maize is an essential crop, making an appearance at nearly every family meal in the form of tortillas.
 But long periods of drought and increasingly unreliable rain are making growing corn in the Central American country harder by the day.